-The Aerospace Engineering graduate program will host a department orientation for incoming Fall 2019 students on Friday morning, August 30, 2019.
-(RSVP and details will be emailed this summer.)
+The Aerospace Engineering graduate program hosted a department orientation for incoming Fall 2019 students on August 30, 2019.
+Presentations from the orientation:

 Class registration for new Rackham students begins on June 3 (your “enrollment appointment time”).
 Prior to this date, review the registration process, degree requirements, and class information.